isaqb-org/glossary/manuscript/appendix/2-about-the-authors.md

 ### Phillip Ghadir

-Member of the board of innoQ Deutschland GmbH.
+Member of the board of INNOQ Deutschland GmbH.
 Since many years, Phillip consults clients from various industries in topics around software-architecture, technology and development.
-He co-founded the iSAQB and regularly conducts trainings on software-architecture.
+He co-founded the iSAQB and regularly conducts trainings on software architecture.

 ### Carola Lilienthal